samdcchurch/chaos-media/README.md

 - Addition of tools to simply adding new media

 This project was designed for use by a single person or family.
 The person hosts their own server and can access their media from that server on their local network.
-Therefore, Chaos Media prioritizes the simplicity of adding additional media categories and search parameters over massive scalability.
+Therefore, Chaos Media prioritizes the simplicity of adding additional media categories and search parameters over scalability of massive proportions.